akifsahinkorkmaz/django-model-import/Error.md

 ```

-This structure of python modules created a recursive import loop to the infinity.
-In real world it just crashes the app because python is trying to import something that is not there yet because it is trying to import something that is not there yet because...
+This structure of python modules and imports create a recursive import loop.
+In real world it just crashes the app because python is trying to import a module that is not ready yet because the module is trying to import another module that is not ready yet because...